-The Education Department and associated programs were significantly affected with the Shelter-in-Place Order from COVID-19 in March.
-The department also came under the direct supervision of the Bay Academy on March 16, being led by newly installed Director, Dr. Dayne Buddo who was given the responsibility of navigating the department through the uncertain times ahead.
-As one of the publicfacing arms, a very difficult decision was made to furlough all staff of the department and subsequently, most were permanently separated as the shutdown progressed from weeks into months.
+Education and outreach programs were significantly affected with the Shelter-in-Place Order from COVID-19 in March.
+As the activities merged with the Bay Academy under the supervision of Dr. Dayne Buddo, much of the overlap and redundancy was eliminated.
+As one of the public-facing arms, a difficult decision was made to furlough all staff initially, eventually leading to permanent layoffs, as the shutdown progressed from weeks into months.

 The mode of delivery and engagement with our schools was forced to rapidly evolve into a virtual space, as schools closed and switched to online platforms.
 Throughout the shutdown, minimal staff was brought back periodically, to keep our engagement with our community that we serve.
-Despite these unprecedented challenges, the Education Department was able to make a meaningful contribution and have positive impact in climate and ocean literacy.
+Despite these unprecedented challenges, the education activities shifted gears online and continued to make a mean meaningful contribution towards awareness on climate change and ocean literacy.

 - Trout in the Classroom education program, concluded with a video of trout being released - 2.
 Steelhead Trout - 3.
 Trout Eggs delivered to Classrooms in February 2020 - 4.
-Trout being released into Lake Merced by our Education Specialist, Lindsay Shorter
+Trout being released into Lake Merced by Education Specialist, Lindsay Shorter